slothking87/Klipper-sk6812/README.md

 # SK6812 LED Control for Klipper

+A HUGE thank you to https://github.com/11chrisadams11/Klipper-WS281x_LED_Status - who helped inspire this project.

+Because Klipper cant send the commands to the LED's fast enough, there is no way to get Klipper to run the lights.
+I get around this by running a script as a background service which monitors a directory.
+To change the lights - Write a blank file to a set directory and the service reads that and makes the change.

+NOTE - This is only in very basic testing, and Im not good at coding.
+Lots of help from ChatGPT here to make this work - But it does so far for basic commands - Just need to work on the macros.
+Bonus points are the basic macros to turn lights on and off are available via the moonraker add on for Home Assistant meaning we can treat the LED's as a normal light and can activate them using HA.

+---

 This guide walks you through installing and configuring SK6812 RGBW LED strip support for Klipper using a background service and G-code macros.

 ---